-provides an individually assigned Network ID for use on most University of Puget Sound technology systems.
+The university provides an individually assigned User ID for use on most University of Puget Sound technology systems.
 It provides access to e-mail, network resources, remote access, Web-based services, and other electronic resources.
 There is no charge for a Puget Sound account for eligible individuals (see below for eligibility criteria).
-Puget Sound accounts are assigned by the Office of the Academic Vice President, Human Resources, and the Office of the Registrar depending on the role of the user.
+Puget Sound accounts are assigned by the Office of the Provost, Human Resources, or the Office of the Registrar depending upon the role of the user.

 The following individuals are eligible for a Puget Sound Account:

-- Full and part time Puget Sound faculty and staff
+o Full and part-time Puget Sound faculty and staff

-- All eligible individuals are assigned a Puget Sound Account username based on their preferred full name as officially documented with the university.
+1. All eligible individuals are assigned a Puget Sound account username based on their preferred full name as officially documented with the university.
 This username may be changed on request but must still meet these defined guidelines.

-- Access to electronic systems is a privilege which comes with responsibility to protect those systems.
-Users are responsible for the use of your account access.
-You should never disclose your account credentials under any circumstances.
-You should take all reasonable precautions, including but not limited to password changes and other file protection measures, to prevent unauthorized use of the systems and software accessible by means of your account credentials.
+2. Access to electronic systems is a privilege which comes with responsibility to protect those systems.
+Users are responsible for the use of their account access.
+Users should never disclose their account credentials under any circumstances.
+Users should take all reasonable precautions, including but not limited to password changes and other file protection measures to prevent unauthorized use of the systems and software accessible by means of your account credentials.

 Non-returning – Students who transfer, withdraw, or otherwise do not return to the university will have their Puget Sound accounts deactivated at the earlier date of either:

 a) notification by the Registrar’s office or